Invalid3369/Blue-Team/README.md

-Game for the graded unit Team 3(Blue Team)
+Game for Team 3(Blue Team)
+People working on it are Ben Russell, Kyle Shaw, Blue Thomson, Frazer Dickie